mohammed-safaan/Restfull-api-users-posts-auth-with-JWT/README.md

-# test auth in this api in post man
+# test auth in this api in postman
 <hr>

 <ol>